Homemade Coleslaw Dressing

 More Summer Salads to Try!

-This is your house, and you make the rules!
-But if you need a good place to start, below there’s my tested coleslaw dressing recipe that will make you fall in love with this summer salad.
+My easy homemade coleslaw dressing will make you fall in love with this salad and bring it to all of your potlucks.
 Grab the printable recipe below or bookmark/pin for later!
 This is a great recipe you will come to love.
 Have a great day, friends!

 dressing poured over coleslaw mixture